bagustris/nlp-python/reference.md

 : Generation of text from semantic interpretation

 Node
-: Virtual node between words
+: Virtual node between words,

+Query
+: An index terms or combination of index term

+Zipf's law
+Law about distribution of frequency of English words.
+There are two ways to count words: type (how many types of word) and token (how many word apperas)